Book Review of

 After having surgery last fall, I read quite a few fiction books.
 The Gown was one of them.
 It was a great book to read while I recovered.

-The writing and character develop are well done.
+The writing and character development are well done.
 It draws you into the story and make you care about the characters and what happens to them.
 It takes a story about sewing and textiles and makes it interesting.
 It also gives you a look into what the lives of lower class workers at the time was like.